DFW residential real estate » Best K-12 schools

 Typical home sale prices: $180,000 to $1.6 million

 The northwest Plano area encompasses the current attendance zones of eleven Plano ISD elementary schools and five Frisco ISD schools.
 The eight of the Plano ISD elementary schools, those that feed up through Renner, Rice and Robinson middle schools into Plano West Senior High School, are Andrews, Barksdale, Brinker, Centennial, Gulledge, Haun, Skaggs and Wyatt elementary schools.
-The four other Plano ISD elementary schools, which feed through Schimelpfenig Middle School into Plano Senior High School, are Bethany, Carlisle and Mathews.
 The five Frisco ISD elementary schools that serve the northwest Plano area are Anderson, Borchardt, Riddle, Spears and Taylor.
 These schools currently feed through Fowler and Vandeventer middle schools into Liberty High School and Centennial High School.

 Quite a large number of neighborhoods are located in this area.
 They include all west Plano neighborhoods in the Willow Bend and Gleneagles master planned communities, Cypress Point, Lakeside on Preston and White Rock Creek Estates.